Definitions | Individual risk is based on the donor’s sexual behaviour, including new partners and number of partners.

 Some partner risk criteria still apply to donors who have a partner in a population group at higher risk of infection.
 For affected donors, these risk criteria should be applied even if the donor is eligible under individual risk criteria.
 These risks are being reviewed and will be updated as further evidence is available.

 The drugs used in both Pre- and Post-Exposure Prophylaxis for HIV (PrEP and PEP) may interfere with the routine HIV screening tests carried out on all blood donations.
-For this reason, donors who have taken PrEP or PEP should not donate for three months, even if they are otherwise eligible under individual risk criteria.
+For this reason, donors who have taken oral PrEP or PEP in the previous three months, or received injectable PrEP in the previous two years, should not donate.
+This applies even if they are otherwise eligible under individual risk criteria.